Attitudes to gay rights in Africa were in the spotlight during US President Barack Obama’s recent visit to Kenya.

 So the number of countries where same-sex relations are illegal is 34.
 Case closed?
 Well, not necessarily.

 The Western Sahara, which is not covered in the reports by the ILGA and Human Rights Watch, is a member of the African Union but not of the United Nations’ Africa group because Morocco contests its independence.
-This likely explains why the ILGA and Human Rights Watch did not report on the Western Sahara itself.
+This likely explains why the ILGA and Human Rights Watch did not report on Western Sahara itself.

-However, international democracy advocacy group Freedom House stated in their 2014 report on political rights and civil liberties that homosexual people in the Western Sahara “face high levels of discrimination, similar to the situation in Morocco”, where same-sex relations between men are outlawed.
+However, international democracy advocacy group Freedom House stated in their 2014 report on political rights and civil liberties that homosexual people in Western Sahara “face high levels of discrimination, similar to the situation in Morocco”, where same-sex relations between men are outlawed.